 ▼First Year Focus

-Freshmen living in Stephenson North, South, or East, all coed Math, Science, and Engineering halls, will select one of the following First-Focus courses: Roots of Contemporary Issues (History 105) or Engineering 120.
+Freshmen living in Stephenson North, South, or East, all coed Math, Science, and Engineering halls, will select a First-Focus section of Roots of Contemporary Issues (History 105) and/ or Engineering 120.
 Engineering 120 students may also take Math 171 and/or Chemistry 105 as a cohort with others in the hall.
 History 105 is appropriate for any major; Engineering 120 is appropriate for many engineering students.

 - ▼Floor Plans